Protective leg boots on a horse for jumping.

 Open front boots are a show jumper's staple.
 As the name suggests, the front of the boot is open, leaving the cannon bone exposed while a hard shell protects the tendons and ligaments at the back and sides of the leg.
 This design is intentional.
 It allows the horse to feel the rail if they get a little too close on their way over a jump.
 That light tap serves as a natural reminder to pick their feet up and be a bit tidier with the next fence.
 It’s a smart design that encourages a horse to become a more careful and athletic jumper over time.

-Bell Boots: Stop Overreaching
+Bell Boots: How to Prevent Overreaching Injuries

 Bell boots are designed for one primary reason: to prevent overreaching.
 This happens when a horse’s hind hoof clips the heel of their front hoof, which can cause painful injuries or pull off a shoe.
 These bell-shaped boots fit over the hoof and protect the soft, sensitive heel bulbs and the coronary band.
 They are especially useful for horses with big, powerful movements or those who tend to forge during their stride.
 You’ll see them used in various disciplines, not just jumping, to give that extra bit of protection during intense work or even just for turnout.